College Tennis Scholarships

 Use our COLLEGE SEARCH TOOL to find the best tennis colleges… Make up your own list of tennis colleges that fit your academic and athletic profile.
-A list of DI tennis colleges can also be found here.
-Scroll down to the bottom of this page for the links that will take you to the search tool.
-In just a few minutes you will have your list of tennis colleges that exactly match your needs.
+A list of NCAA tennis colleges can also be found here.
+Division I Colleges.
+Division II Colleges.
+Division III Colleges.

 Each team has only a limited number of tennis scholarships and at the men’s level there are 4.5 scholarships for NCAA DI and DII programs, 5 per team NAIA and up to 9 for NJCAA schools.
 Women’s programs have more scholarships with 8 per team NCAA DI, 6 per team NCAA DII, 5 at NAIA schools and 9 per team at the NJCAA level.

 With fewer scholarships per team then player’s coaches have to use their athletic money to maximum effect.
 That means unless you will be immediately in the top five singles or top doubles teams coaches will probably not offer you an athletic scholarship right away.
 It is not very common for a coach to give scholarship money to an athlete who will need to continue to develop before they are ready for that level of competition.
 The good news is, if you are willing to look at more schools and different division levels you can usually find a program where you can find the opportunity to play right away.

 Find the right schools before you look for a scholarship